jedrazb/a2a-cloud-run/README.md

 3. Automatically configures the `PROXY_BASE_URL` with the service's public URL
 4. Returns the service URL for use

+### Note about dependencies on Cloud Run
+- **Buildpacks require `requirements.txt`**: When deploying with `--source .` (buildpacks), Google Cloud Run installs Python dependencies from `requirements.txt`.
+Keeping only `pyproject.toml` is not sufficient for the buildpack to install dependencies.
+This repo includes `requirements.txt` for that reason.

 ## Usage

 Once deployed, your OneChat agent is available at: